differenz-system/Audio-classification/README.md

-# BirdNET-Lite
-TFLite version of BirdNET.
-Bird sound recognition for more than 6,000 species worldwide.

 # Usage

 You can run BirdNET via the command line.
 You can add a few parameters that affect the output.